An example of a product analytics dashboard showing checkout conversion rates.

 • Attribution analysis: Analyze customer touchpoints that lead to a purchase.

-• Funnel: Map the customers' journey across the buyer stages that lead to a goal to understand points of friction or churn.
+• Funnel analysis: Map the customers' journey across the buyer stages that lead to a goal to understand points of friction or churn.

 • Conversion analysis: Evaluate desired conversion actions or drop-off discovery.

-• Segmentation: Divide users into groups based on demographics, behavior, and more to expose deeper insights.
+• Segmentation: Divide customers into groups based on demographics, behavior, and more to expose deeper insights.

 • Cohort analysis: Measuring behavioral patterns over time by separating users into related groups or cohorts.